-Best photography spots in Córdoba
+Best photography spots & viewpoints in Córdoba

-May (patios) and October (golden light)
+- May (patios in bloom) and October (warm light)

-Calleja de las Flores (10–11am)
+- Calleja de las Flores — arrive before 7am

 In this guide